Get application credentials

 QBChatService.getInstance().login()

-method is called.
+method is called.Stream management

-- Stanza Acknowledgements is the ability to know if a stanza or series of stanzas has been received by one's peer.
+Stream management has two important features Stanza Acknowledgements and Stream Resumption:- Stanza Acknowledgements is the ability to know if a stanza or series of stanzas has been received by one’s peer.
 In other words, a reply is requested on every sent message.
 If the reply is received, the message is considered as delivered.

 - Stream Resumption is the ability to quickly resume a stream that has been terminated.
-So once a connection is re-established, Stream Resumption is executed.
+Once a connection is re-established, Stream Resumption is executed.
 By matching the sequence numbers assigned to each Stanza Acknowledgement a server and client can verify which messages are missing and request to resend missing messages.

 By default, stream management functionality is disabled.